abhishekdhaka89/WalmartLabsAutomation/README.md

 Output of test cases executed are stored in test_output folder.

+TEST_RESOURCES

+Excel file with input data is stored in /src/test/resources/WalmartLabsTestdata.xls

 ASSUMPTION:

 Assuming that my account has an empty cart i.e. no items are present in the cart initially.